-A person sends a payment to a merchant or exchange, then colludes with a large miner to spend those coins to a different address, reorging a block or two if required.
+A transaction is sent to a merchant or exchange, then colludes with a large miner to send those coins to a different address, reorging a block or two if required.

-This type of double spend attack takes a lot of resources and would likely destroy significant value of a chain it happened on, it is only a concern when transactions deal with large volumes of low hash-rate coins.
-This is also a reason why exchanges require significantly more confirmations than is needed for everyday, relatively low value, transactions.
+This type of double spend attack takes a lot of resources and would likely destroy significant value of a chain it happened on, it is only a concern when transactions deal with large values of low hash-rate coins.
+This is also a reason why exchanges require significantly more confirmations than is recommended for most transactions.

-* All terms and definitions may change as the Cryptionary improves
+* All terms and definitions will change as the Cryptionary improves